 Agriculture and food are at the very heart of life in Grey County.
 Looking for authentic farm-to-table experiences?
 Many of Grey County’s unique restaurants serve seasonal local food with imagination and pride.
 Eating comes in all shapes and sizes — from markets stalls to fine dining.
 There are food trucks and pop-ups happening almost weekly too!
 All offering made-from-scratch prepared food for you to enjoy.

 Grey County is apple country.
 Make sure to stop by an orchard or two while in the area.
-We like Goldsmith Apple Orchard & TK Ferri Orchards.
+We like TK Ferri Orchards.

 Driving through Beaver Valley is pretty breath taking.
-Catch your breath at Beaver Valley Cidery over a sipper of ginger cider and a taste of their homemade pate.
+Catch your breath at Georgian Hills Vineyards/Ardiel Cider House for a taste of place influenced by the unique terroir.

 While in the region, be sure to get a taste of Meredith’s Ginger Syrup!
 We love it in the tart cherry slushies at the Ravenna General Store or paired with lavender soda at The Cheese Gallery in Thornbury.